pravega/zookeeper-operator/README.md

 example        3          3                0.2.6     0.2.7             10.100.200.126:2181   N/A                 11m

 ```
-Once, the Upgrade completes, output for `$ kubectl get zk` command will have the Version as the Image tag it's supposed to upgrade to, as shown below :-
+Once, the Upgrade completes, output for `$ kubectl get zk` command will have the Version field set as he Desired Version, as shown below

 ```
 $ kubectl get zk